All things are possible for one who believes – Mark 9:23

 Knowledge underpins and enables the application of skill.
 We strive for children to learn new skills alongside knowledge, ensuring that both are explicitly developed.
 Recognising that knowledge and skills are intertwined, ensuring teaching and learning is relevant and meaningful.

 At Waverley we are very fortunate to have several specialist teachers.
 Our Physical Education specialist teaches much of the Physical Education curriculum and our French specialist teaches all French lessons.
-Music is taught using the ‘Charanga’ program and is supported by instructors and teachers from Surrey Arts and Music Works with further lessons available to those children wishing to learn a specific musical instrument.
+Music is taught using the ‘Charanga’ programme and is supported by instructors and teachers from Surrey Arts and Music Works with further lessons available to those children wishing to learn a specific musical instrument.
 We also use Kapow to support the teaching of computing.

 Our curriculum extends beyond the National Curriculum and includes a wide range of enriching experiences and opportunities both within and beyond the school day.
 This includes an extensive programme of after-school clubs, that support the core curriculum offer, as well as those which develop specialist skills (Cultural Capital).
 A primary focus of our curriculum is to raise aspirations, creating a sense of personal pride in achievement, and provide a purpose and relevance for learning.
 Each year group has a specific focus regard to our curriculum enrichment, these are:

 Year 3 - Forest School